 Security Risk Team

-To improve security at GitLab by enabling informed and intelligent decision making through proactive identification, monitoring, and reporting of security risks.
+To drive security and technology risk treatment at GitLab by empowering teams to make informed and intelligent decisions through proactive identification, monitoring, prioritization, and reporting of security and technology risks.

 Core Competencies